DiscountingCashFlows/readthedocs/docs/source/functions.rst

 .. code-block:: javascript

+   Input(
+     {
+       HISTORICAL_YEARS: 10,
+     }
+   );

    /*
       Format of object:
       object = {
          start_date: ...,  // Chart starts at start_date
          keys: ['key1', 'key2', ...],  // keys to be displayed on the chart (must be present in the DateValueData object)
          properties: {
             title: 'My Chart Title',  // The main title of the chart
             currency: ...,  // (Optional) In what currency are the chart's values
             number_format: 'M'/'K'/'',  // (Optional) 'M' for Millions, 'K' for thousands, blank for no number format
             disabled_keys: ['key1'],  // (Optional) keys that will be hidden by default, but can be toggled to visible from the chart
          }
       }
    */

    forecasted_data.renderChart({
-      start_date: nextYear - getAssumption('HISTORICAL_YEARS'),
+      start_date: original_data.lastDate() - getAssumption('HISTORICAL_YEARS'),
       keys: ['revenue', 'operatingCashFlow', 'freeCashFlow', 'discountedFreeCashFlow'],
       properties: {
          title: 'Historical and forecasted data',
-         currency: currency,
+         currency: response.currency,
          number_format: 'M',
          disabled_keys: ['operatingCashFlow', 'discountedFreeCashFlow'],
       }